inet-framework/inet/showcases/general/parsim/doc/index.rst

   - use the modified xml files as the configuration
   - re-enable parsim...the configurators configure the modules in their own partitions

-We can't use a global configurator module to configure addresses and routes due to the limitation set by partitioning, thus we have four configurators; each needs to deal with only the modules in its own partition.
+We can't use a global configurator module to configure addresses and routes due to the limitation set (?) by partitioning, thus we have four configurators; each can deal with only the modules in its own partition. **TODO** ismernie kell a teljes topologiat; global knowledge kell; not possible
 The process for configuring addresses and routes per partition is the following:

+**TODO** ezt a usernek kell

 .. - run the simulation by disabling parsim